rcky844/knowledge-handbook/Chemistry/Redox Reactions, Chemical Cells and Electrolysis/Chemical cells/Chemical cells.md

 - There is <u>no need to connect a battery</u> into the set-up.
 - There will be <u>electron flow</u> in the external circuit of the chemical cell.

-> [!note]
+> [!warning]
+> - <span style="color: lightgreen">Electrons only flow through the external circuit.</span> They do not flow through the electrolyte solution.
-> Current flow occurs in the reverse direction to the electron flow.
+> - Current flow occurs in the reverse direction to the electron flow.
+> - There is <span style="color: lightgreen">no attraction between electrodes and ions</span> by charge.

 The <u>voltage produced</u> by chemical cells are measured using <span style="color: skyblue">voltmeter or multimeter</span>.